-Set-Top Box: Equipment authorized by and often provided by a cable operator in a subscriber's home that allows access to or controls interference from cable services (see Black Box, Converter, and Descrambler).
+Set-Top Box: Equipment authorized by and often provided by a cable operator in a subscriber's home that allows access to or controls interference from cable services (see also Converter).

 Small System: A small system is defined by Federal Regulations as "a cable television system that serves 15,000 or fewer subscribers.
 The service area of a small system shall be determined by the number of subscribers that are served by the system's principal headend, including any other headends or microwave receive sites that are technically integrated to the principal headend."
 47 C.F.R. § 76.905(c).

 Upgrade: Process where cable television system is modified through the addition of electronic components capable of providing enhanced services.
 Upgrade typically occurs on a municipality basis (compare Rebuild).

 V-Chip: System that is built into television sets and allows users to screen out, based on television ratings, programs they do not want household members to watch.
 Those subscribers with older television sets may need to purchase a set-top box that utilizes V-Chip technology in order to access this feature (see Parental Lock Capability).

 Voice over Internet Protocol (VoIP) Service: Service that: (1) enables real time, 2-way voice communications that originate from or terminate to the user’s location in internet protocol or any successor protocol; (2) uses a broadbandconnection from the user’s location; and (3) permits users generally to receive calls that originate on the public switched telephone network and to terminate calls to the public switched telephone network.
 M.G.L.
 25C, § 6A (a).